Ghostscypher/php-mpesa/specifications.md

     // expires_at_timestamp: UNIX timestamp to indicate when
     // token will expire
     public MpesaAuth setAuthToken(token: string, expires_at_timestamp: long/int);

+    // Sets thc config, will override the current config
+    // Remember to validate the data
+    public MpesaAuth setConfig(config: MpesaConfig);

+    // Returns the current config
+    public MpesaConfig getConfig();

     // Used to generate token from consumer keys and secret
     // Use force to generate new token irregardless of whether